National Hydration Day is observed every year on June 23. It is a day to commemorate the importance of drinking water and keeping oneself hydrated.

 Water is vital in keeping us alive and healthy, and not having enough water can cause dehydration which is the root cause of several health diseases.

-History of National Hydration Day
+How Did National Hydration Day Originate

-Why do we celebrate National Hydration Day?
+Why do we celebrate National Hydration Day

 If you make the effort to start drinking more water today, you'll instantly feel the benefits of being hydrated: you'll have more energy, you'll feel better and more focused, and your skin will look better!

-How to Celebrate National Hydration Day
+How to Commemorate National Hydration Day